 Pack of six

-Want something simple that gets the job done without a lot of extra features or cost?
+Smart digital notebooks have their place, but sometimes you want something simple that gets the job done without a lot of extra features or cost.
 The Staples 1-Subject Notebook is the perfect pick—and it comes in a budget-friendly pack of six!
 Each notebook is wide-ruled with a simple metal spiral on the side.
 There aren’t any extra pockets for papers or pens, just reliable paper for taking notes.

 While they aren’t highly customized, these notebooks do come in six different colors: red, blue, yellow, green, purple, and orange.
 This makes them great for color-coding at school.
 You can use a different color for each subject and still enjoy the familiar setup and feel every time you take notes.
 All of the notebooks are bright enough to spot even in a full backpack or bag.